avdgaag/phabric/README.md

 See the inline documentation for more information.

 I created this project as a kind of excercise in creating my own little web framework using some of PHP's new features.
+It was developed in a train on an iPad.

 ## Quick example application